 By default, this widget has a <form> tag with an action attribute that submits to your home page, and a text <input> tag with a name attribute with the value s.
 We will modify both with the get_search_form filter.

 Add the following code to your (child) theme’s functions.php.
-It will change the Search widget’s input element’s name attribute from s to _keywords, which is the name of the Search facet created in step one, preceded by _, FacetWP’s URL prefix.
+It will change the Search widget’s input element’s name attribute from s to _keywords, which is the name of the Search facet created in step 1, preceded by _, FacetWP’s URL prefix.

 It will also change the form element’s action attribute to /site-search/, to match the permalink of the new search results page we created in step 3.